 On September 27, 2014, Mt.
-Ontake (Ontake-san) suddenly erupted in 7 years.
-This eruption was really sudden.
-Approximately 60 climbers who were near the top of the mountain were sacrificed.
-It was the worst volcanic disaster in the postwar period in Japan.
+Ontake (Ontake-san) suddenly erupted for the first time in 7 years.
+This eruption was really sudden and came without warning.
+Approximately 60 climbers who were near the top of the mountain were lost to the eruption.
+It was the worst volcanic disaster in the postwar period of Japan.

 For information on Earthquakes and Volcanoes, please refer to the official website of Japan Meteorological Agency.

 >> Click here for official website of Japan Meteorological Agency